jeudesprits/PSTask/README.md

 `PSTask` is an improved version of `NSOperation`. `PSTask` provides great opportunities for working with `NSOperation`'s, dependency management, building chains, grouping them, and much more ...

 First you need to remember one thing, throughout the library, instead of the concept of an operation, the concepts of a task are used.

+Next, I will try to explain the basic work with the library.

+## TaskQueue